section-engineering-education/engineering-education/articles/react-pwa/index.md

 ### Introduction
 In this tutorial, we will create a React Todo Progressive Web App.
 A progressive web app refers to an enhanced web application having the same capabilities as a native platform-specific application by utilizing the emerging browser APIs.
-They are intended to be fast, reliable, and engaging.
+The Progressive Web Apps are intended to be fast, reliable, and engaging.

 ### Prerequisites
 1. Knowledge of the [JavaScript programming language](https://www.w3schools.com/js/DEFAULT.asp).
 2. Basics of React library.Check documentation [here](https://www.reactjs.org).
 3. A basic knowledge of [NPM](https://www.npmjs.com/).
-4. A code editor, I will be using [VS Code](https://code.visualstudio.com/download)
+4. A code editor, I will use [VS Code](https://code.visualstudio.com/download)

 ### Getting started